-- C. Profession-wide competencies in research, ethics, ethical and legal standards, individual and cultural diversity, professional values and attitudes, communication and interpersonal skills, assessment, intervention, supervision, consultation, and interprofessional/interdisciplinary skills. - 1.
-Knowledge and Understanding of the Conduct of Psychological Research
+C. Profession-wide competencies in research, ethics, ethical and legal standards, individual and cultural diversity, professional values and attitudes, communication and interpersonal skills, assessment, intervention, supervision, consultation, and interprofessional/interdisciplinary skills.

-Students will demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base; conduct research or scholarly activities; and critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
+1. Knowledge and Understanding of the Conduct of Psychological Research development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base; conduct research or scholarly activities; and critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
 To meet these objectives, the following courses and training experiences are required: